Information About The Golden Retriever

 Just like any other breed of dog, the Golden Retriever needs to socialize and it’s a good idea to have them socialize in their early years.
 Try to exposure them to many different sounds, sights, experiences and people when they are a puppy because this will ensure they grow into a well-rounded dog.
 The good news is that Golden Retrievers adapt very easily and they are very trainable, so socializing them shouldn’t be too difficult.

 Golden Retrievers are considered medium-sized dogs, with males being around 23 or 24 inches tall, while females are around 21 to 22 inches tall.
 Males weigh an average of 65-75 pounds, while females weigh an average of 55-65 pounds.
 It usually takes a year for them to reach their height potential, while it takes about two years for them to reach their weight potential.

-Generally speaking, Golden Retrievers are healthy dogs, but they are at risk for certain health conditions.
+Generally speaking, Golden Retrievers are healthy dogs, but with the relatively high Golden Retriever lifespan of around 12 years, they are at risk for certain health conditions.
 Like with all breeds, this doesn’t mean all retrievers will get these health conditions.
 When you buy a Golden Retriever, make sure you receive their health clearances because this proves they have been tested for specific conditions.

 With that said, some of the conditions Golden Retrievers are prone to getting include Hip Dysplasia, Elbow Dysplasia and cataracts.
 Other conditions include Osteochondrosis Dissecans, Subvalvular Aortic Stenosis and Von Willebrand’s Disease.
 Furthermore, Golden Retrievers can be allergic to food, pollen and other substances, so pay attention to signs such as face rubbing or paw licking.
 If you notice such signs, then bring the dog to the vet.